NadOby/cloudera_alert_snmppy/README.md

 # Cloudera custom alert script
-Used to filter out some Cloudera alerts and forward them to SNMP trap instead using inbuilt SNMP alerting.
+Used to filter out Cloudera alerts and forward them to SNMP trap instead of using inbuilt SNMP alerting.
 Should be used as [custom alert script](https://docs.cloudera.com/cloudera-manager/7.4.2/monitoring-and-diagnostics/topics/cm-alerts-script.html)
 # Configuration
 Every alert can be filtered by service name or keyword in alert message.
 Currently only blacklisting supported and it is configured in [configuration file](./cloudera_alert_snmp.ini).

 # Installation
-Currently done manually, `git clone` the project or unpac downloaded tarball.
+Currently done manually, `git clone` the project or unpack downloaded tarball.

 Install libraries
 ```